 After college, Jay headed for San Francisco.
-Could there be a more radical cultural shift than the Blue Ridge mountains to San Francisco?
-Probably not in this country!
-Diving into the music scene of the Grateful Dead and California music festivals of all sorts, his musical perspective was pretty much fully formed, adding some touches of jazz and swing music in there somewhere.
+Diving into the music scene at California music festivals of all sorts, his musical perspective was pretty much fully formed, adding some touches of jazz and swing music in there somewhere.

 All of these journeys enhanced Jay's love of music and its many directions, emotions and connections with people.
 Incorporating this into writing a varied collection of songs has been his lifelong passion.
 This site is here to provide access to his music and dreams.
 Enjoy the ride!